Laugh so hard you wet your pants?

 It’s normal to have a little bit of wee come out when you cough and sneeze…. right?

-Most ladies I see as a physio who has a special interest in Women’s Health think its completely normal to have a little bit of urine leakage every now and then after having babies.
+Most ladies I see for Women’s Health think its completely normal to have a little bit of urine leakage every now and then after having babies.
 Most just add this occasional loss lack of bladder control to the list of sacrifices you make when you enter the world of motherhood.

 So many ladies are surprised to know that there is a proper diagnosis for this loss of wee, its called “Stress Urinary Incontinence”.
 Do you want to know the good news?
 There is something you can do to fix it!